hivtools/hint/docs/GenericChart.md

 ## Generic Chart

-We have a Generic Chart in the front end.
+HINT has a `GenericChart` vue component in the front end.
 This is currently only used to display Input Time Series charts - however it has been designed to generically accept configuration, chart metadata, and chart data and to display the resultant chart using the [Plotly](https://plotly.com/javascript/) library.

-GenericChart is intended to be rather self-contained, for example, including its own filter and data source components.
+`GenericChart` is intended to be rather self-contained, for example, including its own filter and data source components.
 However it does make use of the store to handle chart data and metadata.
 This is to avoid the chart needing to re-fetch data when it is reloaded.